panel-attack/panel-attack/readme_characters.md

 This should be relatively easy for most custom characters.
 Do a wallpaper search for your character and then cut out your character in the correct aspect ratio.
-If it is smaller than the recommended size do NOT scale it up inside the image editor.
+If it is smaller than the recommended size do not scale it up inside the image editor.
-If you want to try to match the recommended size without losing quality by upscaling, you can try to use AI supported solutions such as https://waifu2x.io
+Scaling up forces your image editing program to come up with pixels that weren't there before, usually resulting in noticeable quality loss.
-These will use much more complex and intelligent strategies to fill in for the information that isn't there in the lower res version than your image editor of choice ever can!
+If Panel Attack then scales your image again, it can look quite poor compared to if Panel Attack can scale the original version directly

 #### Character icon